The Best Places To Retire In North Carolina Hands Down

 Greensboro

-Public transportation in Greensboro, North Carolina, offers seniors a discount on their travel, with a ride to and from a destination costing a total of $1.50, a day pass for a full day of transit discounted to two dollars, and an unlimited 31-day pass costing $29 per month.
+Public transportation in Greensboro, North Carolina, offers seniors a discount on their travel, with a ride to and from a destination costing a total of $1.50, a day pass for a full day of transit discounted to $2.00, and an unlimited 31-day pass costing $29 per month.
 With these kinds of benefits, you may want to get rid of your vehicle in retirement to save more money

 Mount Airy

-Buying a home in Mount Airy is a breeze according to Zillow, noting the average home value in the area is $201,983 as of January 2026.
+Buying a home in Mount Airy is a breeze according to Zillow, noting the average home value in the area was $201,983 as of January 2026.
 Comparatively, with the Federal Reserve Bank of St. Louis (FRED) national average listing price soaring to $700,102 as of February 2026, a retiree could effectively pay around 71% less for a home in Mount Airy.
-As of February 2026, Zillow also found that the average rent in Mount Airy of $1,350 per month is more than competitive with the national average which is currently over $600 more per month.
+As of February 2026, Zillow also found that the average rent in Mount Airy of $1,350 per month is more than competitive with the national average which is over $600 more per month.
 That alone represents annual savings equivalent to $7,200.

 Asheboro